Kypixas/Kypixas/README.md

 ### 🎯 About Me 📊

 - **Occupation**: Data Analyst & Texture Artist
-- **Background**: Occupational Therapist with a passion for solving complex problems and designing immersive visuals.
+- **Background**: Occupational Therapist with a passion for solving complex problems and designing immersive designs.
 - **Current Focus**: Leveraging data-driven insights and creativity to enhance user experiences and solve real-world challenges.

 I specialize in combining **data analytics** and **creative design** to uncover insights and build impactful solutions.
 Whether it's analyzing trends or crafting realistic textures for 3D models, I bring a meticulous and innovative approach to every project.